 * Work on the Masters Thesis

-* Wrote articles for our regular column in Fulfilled magazine
+* Write articles for our regular column in Fulfilled magazine

-* Set up our annual exhibit booth at the ETS conference
+* Set up an annual exhibit booth at the ETS conference

 * Held two different preterist fellowship meetings here in the area